Niceville High School: Student activities

+Niceville High School's marching band is set to participate in the 135th Tournament of Roses Parade in Pasadena, California, on January 1, 2024, marking their third appearance in this prestigious event.

 Students recently were sent to Plymouth, England to participate in the Natural Geography In-Shore Areas project sponsored by the University of Kyoto, Japan.
 Niceville High School is the only high school in the United States that is a part of the NaGISA Project.

-In 2003 a team from NHS posted 43rd out of almost 200 teams in the Super Bowl of High School Calculus.
+In 2003, a team from NHS posted 43rd out of almost 200 teams in the Super Bowl of High School Calculus.

-The Niceville High School forensics team has won many competitions in the south Florida region, including the University of Blue Key Tournament.
+The Niceville High School forensics team has won many competitions in the South Florida region, including the University of Blue Key Tournament.

 In the Xcellent 25 Writers' Poll Niceville is currently ranked seventh.

 Robotics Team

 The 2018 FIRST Robotics Competition team ranked first at the regional competition in Huntsville, Alabama (the only competition in Alabama) moving on to the FIRST Championship in Houston.
 They have been to the world competition five times, including three times since 2013.
 While the team is associated with the school, they do most of their meets off campus at the Neiger Education Robotics Facility, a 6000-square-foot workshop built by mentors, alumni and students.